Ouidad Elma: Awards and nominations

 Elma has obtained nominations and awards for her films, notably at the Dubai international film festival, Festival International du Film Francophone de Namur and Marrakech International Film Festival in 2011 and 2012.
 In 2015, she won the Best Actress Award for "Madness" at the Agadir Film Festival.

-Music video
+Music

 In 2015, Elma appeared in the music video for Skrillex's song "Fuck That."